Chery Arrizo 5

 The Chery Arrizo 5 is a compact sedan produced by Chery.
 The Chery Arrizo 5 received a name change to Chery Arrizo EX from 2019 to 2020 and the name was changed back to Chery Arrizo 5.
 The Arrizo 5 also spawned a more upmarket model based on the same platform called the Arrizo 6 or Arrizo GX that debuted during the 2018 Beijing Auto Show, with the model name being changed again to Arrizo 5 Plus after the facelift in 2021.

 Overview

 The Arrizo 5 was previewed by the Chery Concept Alpha that debuted on the 2014 Beijing Auto Show and the Chery Alpha 5 concept that was unveiled at the 2015 Shanghai Auto Show.

-The engines available includes a 1.5 liter engine with 116hp and 148nm, mated to a five-speed manual transmission or a CVT.
-Later adding a 1.2 liter turbo engine producing 132hp and 212nm and a 1.5 liter turbo engine with 145hp and 220nm.
+The engines available includes a 1.5 liter engine with 116 hp and 148 nm, mated to a five-speed manual transmission or a CVT.
+Later adding a 1.2 liter turbo engine producing 132 hp and 212 nm and a 1.5 liter turbo engine with 145 hp and 220 nm.
 The production version of the Chery Arrizo 5 sedan debuted during the 2015 Guangzhou Auto Show and pricing for the Arrizo 5 will be from 63,900 to 82,900 yuan.

+2024 facelift

+The Arrizo 5 received a facelift in October 2023 for the 2024 model year, updating the front bumper design.The update also includes an updated powertrain, with a new generation 1.5 liter high efficiency Miller cycle engine producing a maximum output of 88kW and 148N·m.
+The transmission is either a 5-speed manual gearbox or a CVT with simulated 9-speed.